neondatabase/website/content/docs/guides/vercel-app.md

     ✔ Generated Prisma Client (4.9.0 | library) to ./node_modules/@prisma/client in 92ms
     ```

 1. The `user_topics` table in your `vercel_dev` branch will be empty.
-Run the following query in the Neon SQL Editor to populate it with data:
+Use the Neon SQL Editor to populate it with data.
 In the Neon Console:
     1. Navigate to the SQL Editor.
     1. Select the `vercel-dev` branch and the `naturesnap` database.
     1. Run the following query to populate the table: